jupyterhealth/software-documentation/jupyterhealth-exchange/security.md

 - CommonHealth Application will authenticate with the Medical Device API using:
   - Client ID
   - Client Secret
-- Each Partner will authenticate with the CloudStorage Service using:
+- Each Partner will authenticate with the JupyterHealth Exchange using:
   - Partner ID
   - Client ID
   - Client Secret